Bimini Ocean Villa

 Your host in Bimini is Barbara Weech-Checkley.
 She and her staff will endeavour to accommodate your every need and requirement.
 Barbara has been in the hospitality field for over twenty five years.
-A native of Bimini, she lives next door to your cottage so you're never far from her assistance.
+A native of Bimini, she lives nearly next door to your luxury beach-side home, so you're never far from her assistance.

 We accept VISA/MC